An equivalence in random matrix and tensor models via a dually weighted intermediate field representation

 \end{corollary}

 A direct implication is that for $V=0$ and $f(A)=\Tr_{[\sigma]}(A)$,

 Furthermore, using Proposition~\ref{avM} and Proposition~\ref{avAB}, we see explicitly that \eqref{eq:traces_PQ} holds.

-\paragraph{Discussion.} The subsection \ref{sec:matrixequiv} is the core of the Section \ref{sec:equivmm}: the complex matrix model \eqref{eq:ZG0} and the self-adjoint matrix model \eqref{eq:ZH0} with the logarithmic intermediate potential \eqref{eq:YPQtrln} are not merely identified as the same power series---they are \emph{exactly} the same theory once expressed in the variables.
-The field $B$ plays the role of an intermediate Fourier variable that enforces $A=M^\dagger M$, while its potential $Y[P,Q]$ encodes the $P$– and $Q$–dependence arising from integrating out $M$.
-Thus, the two models are dual descriptions of the same underlying matrix integral, and any expectation value depending on $M^\dagger M$ may be computed in whichever formulation is more convenient.
+\paragraph{Discussion.} The subsection \ref{sec:matrixequiv} is the core of the Section \ref{sec:equivmm}: the complex matrix model \eqref{eq:ZCM} and the self-adjoint matrix model \eqref{eq:ZH0} with the logarithmic intermediate potential \eqref{eq:YPQtrln} are equivalent random geometry theories.
+The field $B$ plays the role of an intermediate Fourier variable that enforces $A=M^\dagger M$, while its potential $ Y_{\ln} [P,Q]$ encodes the $P$– and $Q$–dependence arising from integrating out $M$.
+Thus, the two models are dual descriptions of the same underlying matrix integral, and any expectation value depending on $M^\dagger M$ may be computed in whichever formulation.